The Yellow Wood Project is an early-stage, 100% volunteer-run nonprofit.

 Derek Perkins

 Prof Derek Perkins is a Chartered and Registered Clinical and Forensic Psychologist who has worked in prison, mental health, community and online settings, in the area of sexual and violent offending.
-He is currently Visiting Professor of Forensic Psychology in the School of Law and Social Sciences at Royal Holloway University of London, and Co-director of the onlinePROTECT research group on internet-related sexual offending.
+Highly established in his field, he is Visiting Professor at Royal Holloway University of London, and Co-director of the onlinePROTECT research group on internet-related sexual offending.

 Amy Glover

-Amy has worked in the domestic and sexual violence sector for over fifteen years, in a variety of front-line, leadership and trustee roles.
-Her interest began whilst pursuing a Master's in Forensic Psychology, alongside a voluntary role on the National Domestic Violence Helpline, and she went on to work in a women's refuge.
+Amy has worked in the domestic and sexual violence sector for over fifteen years.
 During her career, Amy has designed, overseen and evaluated specialist services for both victim/survivors and perpetrators of abuse, giving her a broad and practical understanding of what effective intervention looks like.
 She is currently the Director of Services for Domestic Abuse at a charity supporting women and girls who have experienced abuse or adverse life experiences.

-Amy is passionate about identifying what genuinely works to end violence against women and girls, having seen first hand the catastrophic, often intergenerational, trauma that gendered violence can cause.
-In recent years her interest has increasingly centred on how to effectively address the root causes of violence, and believes that early prevention projects such as Yellow Wood are crucial in tackling these issues.
-She's delighted to offer her experience and support as a member of the advisory board.
+Amy is passionate about identifying what genuinely works to end violence against women and girls, and her interest has increasingly centred on how to effectively address the root causes of violence.

 Kristina Curtis

 Dr. Kristina Curtis is a recognised behavioural scientist specialising in the design, development and evaluation of evidence-based digital behaviour change interventions.
 With a strong foundation in health psychology and human-centred design, Kristina has spent over a decade advancing how digital technologies can be used to improve health and wellbeing outcomes across diverse populations.
-She pioneered the use of theory-driven methods to support digital intervention development in her PhD and has held joint academic and public health research roles, advancing applied research and practical public health impact.
-She runs her own behavioural design consultancy and also serves as an Honorary Lecturer and Associate at the UCL Centre for Behaviour Change in London, contributing to teaching, supervision and ongoing research in behaviour change science.
+She runs her own behavioural design consultancy and also serves as an Honorary Lecturer and Associate at the UCL Centre for Behaviour Change in London.